Grilled Mahi Mahi with Korean Dipping Sauce

 Make it a Low-Carb Meal:

-Grilled Mahi Mahi with Korean Dipping Sauce would taste great with Napa Cabbage Asian Slaw, Easy Grilled Vegetables, Thai Cucumber Salad, Sweet and Sour Cucumber Salad, or Grilled Zucchini for a low-carb meal.
+The Grilled Mahi Mahi with Korean Dipping Sauce would taste great with Napa Cabbage Asian Slaw, Easy Grilled Vegetables, or Thai Cucumber Salad for a low-carb meal.

-I love the slight touch of spicy Korean flavor in this Grilled Mahi Mahi with Korean Dipping Sauce!
+I love the slight touch of spicy Korean flavor in this Grilled Mahi Mahi and the sauce with spicy Korean Red Pepper is used to marinate the fish and also as a dipping sauce.

 Ingredients